 Announcement:4 October 2020

 The Tarawa Kiribati Temple is currently in the planning stages.
+Project leaders are working with local government officials on preliminary plans and approvals.
 No groundbreaking date has been announced.

 The Tarawa Kiribati Temple will be the first temple built in Kiribati and the second built in Micronesia, following the Yigo Guam Temple (2021).